ThomasK0lasa/svg2symbol/README.md

 # svg2symbol

 Simple and quick symbol maker.
 Can strip fills, strokes, styles - all, the key one, or except the key one.
+Also can add view and use tags which allow for svg symbols use as a css background property. *Examples coming soon.*

 ## Quick start